ACCESS-NRI/model-deployment-template/CONTRIBUTING.md

       +               access-om2: '{name}/2024.03.1'
                      # ...
       -               mom5: '{name}/2023.11.09-{hash:7}'
-      +               mom5: '{name}/development-{hash:7}'
+      +               mom5: '{name}/3e42512eb5c528494527906297078bb91741a14a-{hash:7}'
                      # ...
       ```

-4. Now that the modifications are complete, commit the changes and open a Pull Request in `ACCESS-NRI/ACCESS-OM2` into `main`, even if it's just a dev build.
+4. Now that the modifications are complete, commit and push the changes and open a Pull Request in `ACCESS-NRI/ACCESS-OM2` into `main`, even if it's just a dev build.
 5. The CI/CD kicks off, and [a comment](https://github.com/ACCESS-NRI/ACCESS-OM2/pull/86#issuecomment-2477781588) is added by `github-actions[bot]` saying that the build is deploying, and once the deployment is 'Active', the module specified in the comment is available on the HPC and is `module use/load`able.
 Excellent!
 6. If there are any other changes required in that PR, simply commit changes to the `spack.yaml` to do a rebuild.
-For example, if one does more changes to the `MOM5` `development` branch that need to be incorporated, add in a comment to the `spack.yaml` noting the changes, and commit it.
+For example, if one does more changes to the `MOM5` `development` branch that need to be incorporated, update the commit or tag from that branch in the `spack.yaml`, and then commit and push it.

 **NOTE:** If required, when making modifications, verify that the versions of `spack` and `spack-packages` in [`config/versions.json`](https://github.com/ACCESS-NRI/ACCESS-OM2/blob/47bc7bf979c1dfa12a24272cb739117abc50d7ca/config/versions.json) are as required by use-case.